-How Long Can Raw Steak Stay In The Fridge?
+How Long Is Raw Steak Good In The Fridge?

 Conversely, a loosely wrapped or unpackaged raw steak will be exposed to more oxygen.
-Even though the fridge will keep the steak cold and help deter bacteria growth, the barely-wrapped raw steak will still spoil quicker.
+Even though the fridge will keep the steak cold and help deter bacteria growth, the barely-wrapped raw steak will still spoil more quickly.
+So you’ll want to make sure you cook or freeze those steaks on the shorter end of the date range.

-How Long Does Cooked Steak Last In The Fridge?
+How Long Is Cooked Steak Good For In The Fridge?

 It may be hard to believe, but there are occasions when there is leftover steak.
 The last thing you want to have happen when you open that fridge door is to discover that beautifully grilled or seared steak has gone bad.
 The USDA guidelines state that 3-4 days is the proper time frame for being able to enjoy your cooked steak.